-SUBPART D

 INSTRUMENTS, DATA AND EQUIPMENT

-SECTION 1

-Aeroplanes

-NC C.IDE.A.100 Instruments and equipment - general
+NCC.IDE.A.100 Instruments and equipment - general

-(a) Instruments and equipment required by this Subpart shall be approved in accordance with the applicable airworthiness requirements if they are:
+- (a) Instruments and equipment required by this Subpart shall be approved in accordance with the applicable airworthiness requirements if they are:

-(1) used by the flight crew to control the flight path;
+- (1) used by the flight crew to control the flight path;

-(2) used to comply with NCC.IDE.A.245;
+- (2) used to comply with NCC.IDE.A.245;

-(3) used to comply with NCC.IDE.A.250; or
+- (3) used to comply with NCC.IDE.A.250; or

-(4) installed in the aeroplane.
+- (4) installed in the aeroplane.

-(b) The following items, when required by this Subpart, do not need an equipment approval:
+- (b) The following items, when required by this Subpart, do not need an equipment approval:

-(1) spare fuses;
+- (1) spare fuses;

-(2) independent portable lights;
+- (2) independent portable lights;

-(3) an accurate time piece;
+- (3) an accurate time piece;

-(4) chart holder;
+- (4) chart holder;

-(5) first-aid kits;
+- (5) first-aid kits;

+- (6) survival and signalling equipment;

+- (7) sea anchor and equipment for mooring; and

+- (8) child restraint device.

-(c) Instruments and equipment not required by this Subpart as well as any other equipment which is not required by other applicable Annexes, but is carried on a flight, shall comply with the following:
+- (c) Instruments and equipment not required by this Subpart as well as any other equipment which is not required by other applicable Annexes, but is carried on a flight, shall comply with the following: